 Adult: $25, Youth (6-12): $10, Member: Free

 Commissioned by Nevada silver heiress Theresa Fair Oelrichs in 1899, architect Stanford White modeled Rosecliff after the Grand Trianon, the garden retreat of French kings at Versailles.
-Scenes from several films have been shot on location at Rosecliff, including The Great GatsbyTrue Lies, Amistad and 27 Dresses.
+Scenes from several films have been shot on location at Rosecliff, including The Great GatsbyTrue Lies, Amistad, and 27 Dresses.

 Today, visitors can experience tours, special exhibits, private events, and the iconic Newport Flower Show at this wondrous mansion.